Searching for the best upright vacuum is one of those things that I’m sure most people don’t want to do.

 All this adds up to a very fine vacuum that gives your house a professional level clean while being insanely convenient to use.

-The Vax Air3 vacuum was very, very close to making the list of best lightweight vacuum.
+The Vax Air3 vacuum was very, very close to making the list of best lightweight vacuums.
 At only 4.9 kg it is lightweight, manoeuvrable and versatile.

 You’ll get a very thorough clean thanks to the multi-cyclonic suction technology.
 And, as I like to point out often when a vacuum is designed for pet owners, you can expect very good performance all around.